 With a vast collection of works, spanning 5,000 years, the IMA collection offers significant holdings of African, American, Asian, European, and contemporary art, as well as a growing collection of design arts.
 The collections comprise paintings, sculpture, decorative and industrial design, prints, drawings and photographs, as well as textiles and fashion arts.

-To explore temporary exhibitions in the IMA Galleries, visit the Exhibitions section of the website.
+To explore temporary exhibitions in the IMA Galleries, visit the Exhibitions page.